monesma/flashloans-detector/README.md

 1 - consultation of all logs
   - Extraction of the log amount if possible

-2 - Return positive or negative (boolean)
+2 - Return positive or negative (boolean) as a promise

 ## Utilities functions